cober2019/IOS-XE-Ops/README.rst

 **Routing Tables:**
 ---------------

-    View the devices current routing table by clicking the "Get Routes" button.
-Once the routes are fetched, you can search with the search box.
+    View the device's current routing table by clicking the "Get Routes".
+Once the routes are fetched, you can search with the search box and refresh routes.

 .. image:: https://github.com/cober2019/IOS-XE-Ops/blob/main/images/GetRoutes.PNG
 .. image:: https://github.com/cober2019/IOS-XE-Ops/blob/main/images/ViewRouting.PNG